 A similar logic holds for the comparison for professional musicians and amateurs.
 We predicted that their vocal emotion recognition performance would be comparable as well (for full emotions, as well as the F0 and timbre condition).
-However, as the evidence reviewed above showed that amateurs can differ from professionals in cognitive abilities which could be linked to emotional sensitivity, we also considered the option that amateurs could be more proficient at making emotional inferences than professionals.
+However, as the evidence reviewed above suggested that amateurs can differ from professionals in cognitive abilities which could be linked to emotional sensitivity, we also considered the option that amateurs could be more proficient at making emotional inferences than professionals.
 Compared to our group of non-musicians, we assumed that amateurs would outperform them when emotion were expressed via full emotion cues and F0 cues only, but not timbre, because this is exactly the pattern we observed for professional musicians in Nussbaum et al. (2024).
 Finally, we aimed to replicate the positive link between music perception, especially sensitivity for melodies, and vocal emotion recognition.
 The whole study and its hypothesis were preregistered (https://doi.org/10.17605/OSF.IO/76PV5).

 Part I: Comparison of non-professional singers and instrumentalists